-Dale City Independence Day Parade: One of the biggest Virginia parades takes place down Dale Boulevard starting at 10 am down Dale Boulevard.
+Dale City Independence Day Parade: A big parade takes place down Dale Boulevard starting at 10 am down Dale Boulevard.
 After the parade, enjoy free family fun until 2 pm in the commuter lot with live entertainment, games, and food and craft vendors.

 Leesburg Independence Day Parade and Fireworks: The annual celebration features bands and performers, including the American Originals Fife and Drum Corps at 9:45 am before the parade in downtown Leesburg kicks off at 10 am.
 At night, head to Ida Lee Park to enjoy live music and food starting at 6 pm, followed by a huge fireworks show at 9:30 pm.
 Admission to the daytime and evening events is free.

-A Capitol Fourth: John Stamos hosts this iconic celebration on the grounds of the U.S. Capitol.
-Headliners and music icons including the Beach Boys, Jimmy Buffett, the Temptations and more to celebrate our nation’ birth and freedoms in a free show open to all.
+A Capitol Fourth: John Stamos hosts this iconic celebration on the grounds of the U.S. Capitol with major musical headliners and more to celebrate our nation’ birth and freedoms in a free show open to all.
 A Capitol Fourth is the annual celebration broadcast live on PBS and which includes a spectacular fireworks show.
 Get there a few hours early (show starts at 8) to secure a spot!